Jkelly515/soc-analyst-home-lab/README.md

 | Splunk Universal Forwarder       | 10.4.2 [64-bit] (`splunkforwarder-10.4.2-33c3bf42cd73-windows-x64.msi`)                    | [splunk.com/en_us/download/universal-forwarder.html](https://www.splunk.com/en_us/download/universal-forwarder.html) (Enter your email under 'Start your free trial' and create an account)

 **Get everything in this repo at once:** click the green **Code** button above → **Download ZIP**.

+Also make sure to download domain-simulator.ps1 — it's listed in the file list at the top of this repo (alongside this README) and is required to complete the lab.
+Click the filename to open it, then use the Download raw file button, or grab it along with everything else in the ZIP below.